 WICHITA, Kan.
-At least through last week, a Wichita elementary school teacher accused of cyber-bullying a kindergarten student remained employed with the district, records show.
+(KWCH) At least through last week, a Wichita elementary school teacher accused of cyber-bullying a kindergarten student remained employed with the district, records show.

 The accusations involves a picture of a crying student the teacher posted on Instagram with a caption, the child's mother says, makes fun of the kindergartner.